flowlinkedu/FlowLinkByDrona/FIREBASE_RULES.md

       // Any signed-in user can create announcements allow create: if isSignedIn();

-      // Owner, organization admin, or super admin can update/delete allow update: if isSignedIn() && (
+      // Owner, organization admin, or super admin can update allow update: if isSignedIn() && (
         isExistingOwner() ||
         isSuperAdmin() ||